 From the mid C19th several congregations of Dominican sisters were founded in England, at Stone, Stroud, Leicester, Harrow and Portobello Rd.
 The Founder sisters of the various Congregations spread the Gospel by answering crying social needs, ministering to the poor, the sick and the uneducated.
 They contributed to the 'Second Spring', a movement among English Christians which brought many new converts into the Catholic Church, most famously Blessed John Henry Newman.
 The contribution of the sisters was to bring to the people the splendour of the liturgy and public devotion to the Mother of God.
 They also helped revitalise the faith by publishing books of spirituality and on the lives of the saints.

-In the 1930s, under the guidance and encouragement of Fr Bede Jarrett these five groups united to form our present Congregation.
-All of the sisters were unite in a common inspiration drawn from the breadth of St Dominic's vision and his joyous spirit.
+All of the sisters were united in a common inspiration drawn from the breadth of St Dominic's vision and his joyous spirit.

-Needs have changed with the passing of time and preaching calls for new approaches to make the Gospel understood in today's world.
-The real needs of people today must be tackled realistically with the same undaunted spirit with which St Dominic met the challenges of the C13th.
+Some needs have changed with the passing of time and call for new approaches and ways of preaching to make the Gospel understood.
+The truth that people continue to need and thirst for, their legitimate wants and necessities must be tackled realistically, and with the same undaunted spirit today as that with which St Dominic met the challenges of the C13th.

 Our message is still Christ Incarnate, Who died for our sins and rose in Glory, Whom we strive to recognise and serve in those we minister to.